Guides, Webinars, and FAQs

 Are there GMOs in Girl Scout Cookies?

-Yes, at the current time, there are genetically modified agricultural crops (GMOs) in Girl Scout Cookies.
+Yes, some do.
+However, in 2017 GSGLA offers a non-GMO Girl Scout S'mores (from Little Brownie Bakers), which is available on a limited basis, while inventory lasts.
+The Little Brownie Bakers S'mores variety as the only exception.
+View the LBB S'mores video here.
+Other than the S'mores variety from LBB, the remaining cookie varieties do have genetically modified agricultural crops (GMOs) in them.
 Our bakers determine whether to use GMOs in Girl Scout Cookies based on a range of market-related factors and depending on the specific cookie recipe.

 Girl Scouts listens to its customers, and we work with our trusted bakers, who are industry leaders, to develop recipes for these sweet treats using ingredients that will produce the best-tasting and highest-quality cookies while simultaneously addressing industry trends, scientific trends, and of course, consumer preference.
 As an organization, we continue to defer to required federal guidelines as they relate to our products.